 Tip: Ask your child questions that they have the words to answer

 Another helpful tip is to ask your child questions that you know they have the vocabulary to answer.
-The goal over time is that no matter what you ask your child, they either have the vocabulary, or can find the vocabulary, to answer.
-But in the beginning, they may need some help.
+The goal over time is that no matter what you ask your child, they either have the words or can find the words to answer.
+However, in the beginning, they may need some help.
 If they already have the right words to use, that’s a benefit.

 So let’s say you know that your child can tell you they’re wearing their hat or drinking milk.
 You can ask, “What is on your head?” or “What is in your cup?”
-You know they can use these words in other situations, so they should be able to (or should soon be able to) answer questions that rely on these words as the answer.
+You know they can use these words in other situations, so they can likely answer questions that rely on these words as the answer.

 Here are some examples of questions you can ask your toddler or child as you practice answering questions at home.